Bringing clarity to a noisy enterprise notification system

 I led the effort to streamline these notifications and improve the communication preferences page, giving partners more control over what they receive and how.
 By reducing noise and focusing on what mattered most, we significantly cut the number of notifications sent and received positive feedback from partners who felt their experience was more manageable and personalized.

-1 Lead Designer (myself)
+Lead UX Designer

-1 Product Owner
+Product Owner

 Starting point